 Gluten Free: We are one of only six food pantries in the Pittsburgh area with a gluten-free section set aside for those who need gluten-free food due to a medical condition.

 Anyone who meets income and residency requirements is eligible.
 We also offer emergency food for anyone in crisis.

 To qualify, you must reside in our service area of northern Allegheny County north of the city of Pittsburgh, meet income guidelines and provide the following:

 – Proof of income for one month (pay stub, letter from social security or bank statement)

 – Proof of residency (driver’s license or utility/credit card bill)

-Once you qualify, you can use our pantry once a month for one year, at which point you may reapply.
-Please note that depending on your zip code, you might be referred to another pantry in northern Allegheny County.
+Once you qualify you can use our pantry once a month for one year.
+You can reapply if needed.
+Depending on your zip code, you might be referred to another pantry in northern Allegheny County.

 1975 Ferguson Road